alephium/www/src/content/news/Toolkit-Design-Contest-winners-announced-6cc5e304cd8b/index.md

 ![](image_586fe0bd67.jpg)

-On the left, <a href="https://twitter.com/headroomcapital" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/headroomcapital" rel="noopener" target="_blank">Headroom</a>’s logo has a cool, fresh, figurative vibe with an unconventional color scheme!
+On the left, <a href="https://twitter.com/headroomcapital" data-href="https://twitter.com/headroomcapital">Headroom</a>’s logo has a cool, fresh, figurative vibe with an unconventional color scheme!

 On the right, Studio22’s proposal (of two) has intriguing geographical minimalism & properties.
 Plus, the creator did a really cool screencap of their other creation!

-Here as a GIF: (see it better & with music <a href="https://www.linkedin.com/feed/update/activity:7110907927535710210" class="markup--anchor markup--p-anchor" data-href="https://www.linkedin.com/feed/update/activity:7110907927535710210" rel="noopener" target="_blank">here</a>)
+Here as a GIF: (see it better & with music <a href="https://www.linkedin.com/feed/update/activity:7110907927535710210" data-href="https://www.linkedin.com/feed/update/activity:7110907927535710210">here</a>)

 ![](image_68c527b62e.jpg)